Blackjack Variations

 Vegas Strip Blackjack

-Vegas Strip Blackjack is a very popular variation of the game which is commonly played in Las Vegas but it can also be found in a number of online casinos.
-Even though the game rules are pretty much the same as in the classic Blackjack, it has its subtleties that should be taken into account.
+Vegas Strip Blackjack is a very popular variation of the game that is commonly played in Las Vegas, but it can also be found in a number of online casinos.
+Even though the game’s rules are similar to those of classic blackjack, it has subtleties that should be taken into account.

-Players need to bear in mind that some casinos impose particular changes to the rules which is the reason why they should always take their time to consider them prior to playing.
+Players need to bear in mind that some casinos impose particular changes to the rules, which is why they should always take their time to consider them prior to playing.
 Some of the specifications that may vary are the number of decks involved and whether the dealer hits or stands on soft 17.

 In general, Vegas Strip Blackjack is played with four decks and the dealer stands on soft seventeen.
 The cards are dealt according to US house rules.
 The dealer checks their hole cards when they start with a hand consisting of ten-value cards or aces.
 Players can double down on any first two cards dealt to their hand, regardless of their value, including after they split a pair.
 Splitting is restricted to a maximum of four hands.
 Resplitting and hitting split aces are also against the rules.